-Where is the proposed development site, please provide a scale map showing boundary of site relative to nearby residential and commercial properties?
+Locality of Development Where is the proposed development site, please provide a scale map showing boundary of site relative to nearby residential and commercial properties?
 Is the site located near to (<250m) any of the known areas highlighted in Section 4 of the Dundee City Council Air Quality SG document?
-What is the proposed use of the development and the number of units proposed or commercial floor space?
-How long is the proposed construction period for the development ?
-Has a traffic impact assessment been conducted?
-Local Authority Traffic Planners/Engineers should advise, in consultation with Air Quality officers, what is required for the traffic impact assessment.
+Nature of Development What is the proposed use of the development and the number of units proposed or commercial floor space?
+Construction How long is the proposed construction period for the development ?
+Roads and Traffic Has a traffic appraisal been conducted?
+Local Authority Traffic Planners/Engineers should advise, in consultation with Air Quality officers, what is required for the traffic appraisal.
 Will there be any alteration to the access roads, or road layouts as result of the development?
 How many parking spaces are included within the proposal?
-What are the planned source(s) of energy and number/size (MW) of appliances; CHP, biomass, individual boilers etc?
+What active travel and public transport proposals are proposed?
+Energy Use What are the planned source(s) of energy and number/size (MW) of appliances; CHP, biomass, individual boilers etc?